A

 Cost Of Living Quick Facts

-• The cost of living in Matteson is equal to the national average
+• The cost of living in Matteson is 2% higher than the national average

 • Matteson housing is 5% higher than the national average